Shrey0561/The-Loyalty-Blueprint-Compensation-Timing-Leadership-Stability-Analysis-SQL-Excel/README.md

  * [Let's Connect](#lets-connect)

 ## Overview
-Using a synthetic HR dataset of 1,470 employees, this project explores the key contributors to employee retention.
-SQL was used to segment loyalty patterns across compensation bands and engagement indicators, which were then visualized in Excel to help HR teams understand what keeps employees long-term.
+Using a synthetic HR dataset of 1,470 employees, this project analyzes the key drivers of employee retention through SQL-based segmentation and Excel dashboards, helping HR teams understand what keeps employees loyal over time.

 ## Key Questions Answered
  * Which salary hikes are most linked to retention?